kevindavus/personal-goals-cli/README.md

 Inspired by [Una Kravets](http://una.im/personal-goals-guide)
 Simple way to create and manage weekly/monthly/yearly/other goals

-To use: `npm install -g personal-goals-cli`
+To use: `yarn global add personal-goals-cli`
 make sure to set the active directory and where to store your README!

 `goals cfg dir '/users/me/projects/personal-goals/goals'`